dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 </div>

-The result quickly highlights specific products that remain in stock for unusually long periods — some even close to a full year!
-Items that sit on shelves for too long can increase storage costs, risk becoming outdated or unsellable, and tie up valuable funds that could be better invested elsewhere.
-By identifying these slow-moving products, Bibitor can take targeted steps such as adjusting future purchase orders, launching special promotions, or revising prices to improve sales and free up resources.
+The result quickly highlighted specific products that stay in stock for unusually long times.
+Some even sit on shelves for almost a full year!
+Items that remain unsold for too long increase storage costs.
+They also risk becoming outdated or unsellable, and tie up funds that could be better used elsewhere.
+By identifying these slow-moving products, Bibitor can take specific actions such as adjusting future orders, launching special promotions, or changing prices to improve sales and free up resources.

 <!--------------------------------------------------------------------------->
 <!-------- ** 2.4.
 Inventory Valuation: Moving Average Cost (MAC) ** -------->